Other Income for Form 1040, Line 21

 - Barter income (the fair market value of goods or services exchanged by two parties is taxable; both parties should report the full value received from the transaction as other income.)

 - Canceled debts (usually reported on a 1099-C)

 - Dividends on insurance policies if the amount is more than the total of all premiums you paid

-- Hobby income (This is income from an activity not performed for profit.
-You can deduct hobby expenses up to the amount of your hobby income.)
+- Hobby income (from an activity not performed for profit; you can deduct hobby expenses up to the amount of your hobby income.)

-- Jury duty pay (Jury duty pay is reported on a 1099-MISC if it totals $600 or more, but any amount is taxable.
-You can deduct jury duty pay if you have to pay it to your employer.)
+- Jury duty pay (reported on a 1099-MISC if it totals $600 or more, but any amount is taxable; you can deduct jury duty pay if you have to pay it to your employer.)

 - Losses on certain corrective retirement plan distributions of excess deferrals

-- Nonbusiness rental income (Income earned from renting personal property, if you engaged in the rental for profit but were not in the business of renting, is reported as other income.
-You can deduct expenses related to this rental.)
+- Nonbusiness rental income (earned from renting personal property; if you engaged in the rental for profit but were not in the business of renting, it is reported as other income and you can deduct expenses related to this rental.)